 SOS Children's Villages in Syria

 Family strengthening: SOS Children's Village Syria is supporting children and their families with emergency aid such as food, water, baby food, medicine, hygiene articles, children's clothing and winter clothes.
-We also offer psychological counselling.
-SOS Children's Villages helps children go to school by paying fees and providing children with school materials.
-If no schooling is available, we provide lessons.
+We also offer financial assistance and psychological counselling.

 Protection and care for children without parental care: The SOS Children's Villages Interim Care Centres in Damascus and Tartous care for unaccompanied and separated displaced children and for those who have lost their parents due to the war.
 We work hard to reunite families.
 We have helped around 300 children to be reunited with their families.
 But, if this isn't possible, the children stay in our care.

 Child-friendly Spaces: Children can recover from their daily stresses in the Child-friendly Spaces in Aleppo, Damascus and Tartous.
 We offer psychological help to traumatised children and do everything to ensure that boys and girls have some structure to their days.

 Care in SOS-families: Children who have lost parental care live in SOS families in two programmes where SOS Children's Villages works in Damascus.
 Some children were evacuated from SOS Children's Village Aleppo in 2012 and found a stable home in Damascus.
 We are carefully monitoring the situation and making every effort to ensure the safety of the children and young people in our care.

 Website of SOS Children's Villages Syria